matlink/gplaycli/README.md

 Requirements
 ----------
-Works on GNU/Linux or Windows with `pip` and Python 2.7.
+Works on GNU/Linux or Windows with `pip` and Python 3.
 First of all, ensure these packages are installed on your system :

-- python-dev package -> `apt-get install python-dev`
+- python3-dev package -> `apt-get install python3-dev`
 - libffi package -> `apt-get install libffi-dev`
 - libssl-dev -> `apt-get install libssl-dev` (for pypi's `cryptography` compilation)
-- python (>=2.7)
+- python (>=3)

-Then, you need to install it with some needed libraries using either `pip install gplaycli` or `python setup.py install` after cloning it, then it will be available with `gplaycli` command.
+Then, you need to install it with some needed libraries using either `pip3 install gplaycli` or `python3 setup.py install` after cloning it, then it will be available with `gplaycli` command.
 If you don't want to install it, only install requirements with `pip install -r requirements.txt` and use it as it.

 If you want to use your own Google credentials, simply change them in the `credentials.conf` file with your own settings.